enricozappa/bookLog-API/README.md

 BookLog is a simple and minimalist project that allows you to keep track of your book backlog, without any overhead or unnecessary frills.

+## What about the UI?
+Soon I will develop a UI in React that interacts with this API

 ## Prerequisites

 - Node.js (v14 or higher)